glynislxl/predicting-G3/README.md

 By leveraging K-fold cross-validation, we can **achieve a more accurate and consistent estimation of model performance**, an essential factor in our analysis given the limited data size.

-Based on our findings, we concluded that 'studytime' is the most accurate numeric predictor of 'G3' grades within the given dataset as it has a relatively stronger association with the target variable ('G3' grades) compared to the other numeric variables.
+Based on our findings, we concluded that **'studytime' is the most accurate numeric predictor of 'G3' grades within the given dataset** as it has a relatively stronger association with the target variable ('G3' grades) compared to the other numeric variables.

 For further findings and explanations, please refer to the Jupyter Notebook on EDA.

 # Exploratory Data Analysis on Categorical Variables
 Next, we used **decision tree model** on 5 categorical variables (address, paid, activities, higher education and reason)

+Based on the classification accuracies obtained, we concluded that **'paid' is the most accurate categorical predictor of 'G3' grades within the given dataset** as it demonstrates the highest accuracy among the categorical variables assessed.

+For further findings and explanations, please refer to the Jupyter Notebook on EDA.

 # Predictive modeling using Random Tree Forest
+Here, we leveraged the **Random Forest model**, combining key numeric (without removing the outliers) and categorical variables—specifically 'studytime' and 'paid'—to investigate their collective impact on predicting the G3 score.
+This approach was taken based on preliminary findings that these variables individually contributed significant predictive power.
+By integrating both types of data into the Random Forest, we aimed to enhance the model's accuracy.

+Random Forests, known for their robustness against overfitting and ability to handle diverse data types effectively, provided a strategic framework to assess the combined influence of these variables.

+Reasons for not removing the outliers in the numeric variable:
+- **Model Robustness**: Since Random Forest can handle outliers as it makes use of the ensemble method, which is the utilising of, and combining multiple different models to obtain better predictive performance.
+This reduces the impact of any outliers, casuing the predictive method to not be significantly affected by them.
+- **Valuable Insights**: Outliers may provide valuable insights into students' performance patterns.
+Education is not a one-size-fits all approach, and there will be students who will perform significantly better or worse than others.
+Hence removing outliers would be potentially overlooking any complex, non-linear relationships that might have been detected by our model.
+We have noticed that the combined model did not improve the overall accuracy afterall.

 # Conclusion
+Despite the higher classification accuracy of paid, when considering R² score and MSE (which are more directly relevant to the regression task), studytime appears to have a slightly better performance compared to paid or the combined model.

+In conclusion, studytime alone may offer a simpler and more interpretable model compared to the combined model involving categorical encoding and interactions between variables.

 # References
 - https://archive.ics.uci.edu/dataset/320/student+performance